GeekGamerJourno/natural-closet-master/_products/rovena-top.md

   - url: /images/custom_resized_ba197afb-7c51-43f6-8f5c-cd0e0b314600.jpg
 ---

-**Rovena Top**
+**Zara Top**

-$169.95
+$149.95

-A classic piece with its interesting v turn back.&nbsp;
+A classic piece with its interesting side pleat and button detail.&nbsp;

-3/4 sleeve

-Slightly shaped at waist.
+Short or 3/4 sleeve which are cut for maximum comfort so no back pulling.

+Darted bust.
+Side splits can be added for sitting comfort.

-Straight leg pants or our bias cut slip skirt is perfect with this top.
+Straight leg pants are the perfect match.

-If your after elegance this is the top for you.

-I would only suggest plain colours.
-To show off the neck interest.
+I suggest only made in plain colours to shoe off the details.

-This is also a great dress.
-Please view 'Rovena Dress.'

 &nbsp;

 Please Note:

-Rovena Top can be custom made just for you.
+Zara Top can be custom made just for you.

 Choose from our range of current fabrics.